[Guest Post] Am I Ready to Have Sex? Questions to Ask Yourself by Tina Evans

 But if you don’t follow these rules they will lash out, and those claw marks on your face will be your own fucking fault.
 If somebody fails to respect your boundaries, then you are entitled to be pissed off at them.
 Whether or not they crossed that boundary intentionally, they’ve fucked up and must take responsibility for pushing those boundaries.
 You have a right to establish boundaries and you have a right to enforce those boundaries.

 This is intended as a light-hearted take on a serious topic – obviously human relationships are too complex and nuanced to be comprehensively explained by cats.
 But I think that the core lessons I’ve drawn out in this piece are a good starting point.
 Make time and space to develop trust, listen to what each person is saying.
-Above all respect the right to boundaries, and respect that those boundaries might change
+Above all respect the right to boundaries, respect that those boundaries might change, and set and maintain your own boundaries in good faith.

 – Climbing into bed while a couple are having sex is considered rude.
 Yes, we both love you, but in a very different way to how we love one another.